afraa-n/Image_Denoising_GAN/README.md

 ## VII.
 Coding Implementation

-The implementation can be found at the end of the `Image Denoising using GANs - Afraa.ipynb` file
+The implementation can be found at the end of the `Image_Denoising_Afraa.ipynb` file